alvaroglvn/ravensfield-ai/README.md

 # 🦉 The Ravensfield Collection

-The Ravensfield Collection is a weird, wonderful, and fully AI-generated museum 🔮 Every object and every story in this collection is the result of machine imagination.
+The Ravensfield Collection is a **fully AI-generated museum** of the weird and wonderful 🔮.

+The collection is powered by an AI storytelling engine that produces unique narratives and artifacts.

+The result is presented as a real digital museum with its own internal logic and narrative universe.

 🌐 **[Check it live →](https://ravensfieldcollection.com)**

 ---

-## 💡 Why I Built This Project
+## 💡 Why I Built This

-- 🤖 I'm fascinated by the boundaries between AI and creativity.
+- 🤖 I'm fascinated by the boundaries between **AI and creativity**.
+- 🧪 I wanted to see how far I could push generative models in a cohesive, intentional project.
-- 👻 Frankly, I love making fun, weird stuff.
+- 👻 Frankly, I never just get tired of weird, surreal stories.

+The goal was never just to generate content, but to orchestrate an AI generated narrative universe.
+That meant more complex prompting and validation strategies to focus the output, making it original, coherent, and consistent.

 ---

 ## ⚙️ Tech Stack

+**Backend:** TypeScript and Expo Router.
+API routes, server-side logic, and SSR all live in the same codebase.
+Express.js runs underneath as the server adapter, keeping the setup lean.

-**Frontend:** Expo Router v6 with React Native for Web and server-side rendering.
-I wanted a universal app that renders fast, works on any screen size, and doesn't feel like a blog template.
-Tamagui handles the UI with full SSR support and a light/dark theme toggle that respects your system preference.
+**Frontend:** Tamagui for all UI and styling, with full SSR support and a light/dark theme toggle that respects your system preference.

-**Backend:** Express.js serving the SSR output and API routes.
-The Expo Router API routes live right alongside the UI code, which keeps everything tidy.

 **AI:**

-- Claude API for all things text — artwork descriptions, stories, fake expert quotes, and a vision-based consistency pass after the image is generated.
+- **Claude API** for artwork descriptions, stories, fake expert quotes, and a vision-based consistency pass after the image is generated.
-- Leonardo.AI API for image generation from Claude's own prompts.
+- **Leonardo.AI** for image generation from Claude's own prompts.

-**AI Responses Validation** Valibot with custom schemas.
+**AI Response Validation:** Valibot with custom schemas.

 **Database:** Turso with Drizzle ORM.
-Atomic transactions make sure no half-baked article ever makes it into the collection.

 **Deployment:** Fly.io with a bluegreen deployment strategy for zero-downtime updates.